Kalinka9/Kalinka9.github.io/README.md

 We value your input and aim to make Texto AI a better tool with every update.
 If you encounter any problems, have questions, or want to provide feedback, please visit our [Issues](https://github.com/yourusername/texto-ai/issues) section.

 Thank you for considering Texto AI to enhance your writing.
-We believe this application will not only improve your writing experience but also empower you to create content that leaves a lasting impact.
+We believe this application will not only Enhance your writing experience but also empower you to create content that leaves a lasting impact.
 Happy writing!